Do you need a financial advisor?

 Most financial and wealth advisors are compensated in one of two methods:

-• Fee-based relationship:
+- Fee-based relationship:

 Fee-based advisors are usually paid in two different ways: by the client and by a third party.
-Clients will generally pay an advisor a percentage of their portfolio that the advisor manages, and at the same time, the advisor may also receive commissions from third parties for selling life insurance, annuities, by placing trades, and/or by selecting certain funds or securities for the investor's portfolio.
+Clients will generally pay an advisor a percentage of their portfolio that the advisor manages, and at the same time, the advisor may also receive commissions from third parties for selling life insurance, and annuities, placing trades, and/or selecting certain funds or securities for the investor's portfolio.

-• Fee-only relationship:
+- Fee-only relationship:

 Unlike fee-based advisors who receive compensation from multiple sources, fee-only advisors are only paid by their clients, typically by charging a fee for a financial plan or an hourly rate for financial planning.
 Because the advisor does not sell products or have a financial stake in their recommendations, investors may feel more confident that the advice they're receiving is objective and in their best interest.

-To determine which option is right for you, depends on your situation.
+Determining which option is right for you depends on your situation.
 Because fee-only advisors are only paid by their clients, the advisory fees paid by the client may be higher than in some fee-based relationships.
 On the other hand, because this arrangement avoids many of the conflicts of interest associated with an advisor making recommendations where they also stand to receive a commission, investors may feel more comfortable taking advice from an advisor who doesn't have a financial stake in it.
 Due to the different compensation methods, many fee-only advisory firms tend to have investment minimums, which may preclude some investors from having access to fee-only advice.
 Regardless of how your advisor is paid make sure it is transparent and that you understand it before committing to work with one.

 Thank you for reading!